Do your knees creak when you get out of bed? Does your back feel tight before your morning walk?

 Climbing stairs feels easier

-Gardening doesn't leave them stiff
+Gardening doesn't leave them as stiff

 Playing with grandchildren becomes enjoyable again